Do you ever consider the harmful effects of food additives and preservatives?

 When buying processed food, there’s a lengthy list of ingredients and most of the time it isn’t plain English.
 You see words like “sodium phosphate”, “MSG”, “anti-caking agent”, “phenylalanine”, “non-nutritive sweetener”, “sodium benzoate”, “bulking agent”, “anti-foaming agent”, “emulsifiers”, and the list goes on.

-You’ll find additives and preservatives in most of the food products that we generally consume.
+You’ll find potentially harmful effects of food additives and preservatives in most of the food products that we generally consume.
 They all play a specific role in the “maintenance” and prolonged shelf-life that allows food to stay fresher for longer.
 However, there are consequences when consuming large amounts of preservatives and additives, which can, in the end, affect our health.

 Keep in mind that most of these foods are also loaded with unhealthy fats and copious amounts of sugar.
 These foods should not form the bulk of your diet, but should be consumed extremely sparingly.